ilmanzo/ilmanzo.github.com/content/post/inspect-obs-vm-during-build.md

 $ osc build openSUSE_Factory i586
 {{</ highlight >}}

+(You may need to change the `openSUSE_Factory` parameter with one of the repositories you are building for, configured at project level)

 After some output, it hangs running the unit test suite; good news because means it's a reproducible issue, but still *we don't know the reason*.

 # The Ugly :frowning: